Last updated July 2026

 | Platforms | 325+ data sources (all major ad platforms, CRMs, analytics, databases) | Meta only (Facebook, Instagram, Audience Network) |

-| MCP tools | 6 tools (all read-only data retrieval) | 42 tools (read + write, campaign management + catalog) |
+| MCP tools | Mostly data retrieval, plus a few basic write actions on some platforms | 42 tools (read + write, campaign management + catalog) |

-| Can create/edit campaigns | No. Read-only by design. | Yes.
+| Can create/edit campaigns | Basic write actions (via connector), not full campaign creation.
+Not built as an ads manager. | Yes.
 Full campaign lifecycle on Meta. |

-| Safety model | Cannot modify anything.
+| Safety model | Built as a data connector, not an ads manager.
 SOC 2 Type II certified. | Campaigns created PAUSED.
 Agent can activate them.
 No approval workflow. |

 | Who it's for | Teams that need cross-channel reporting in BI tools or warehouses | Meta advertisers wanting AI-powered campaign management |